The Educational CyberPlayGround® Educational CyberPlayGround ®

 include all types of libraries: research, university, public, corporate, government, and school libraries.OUR OF PRINT BOOKS - it doesn't seem to matter whether they're technical or not.

-SEE GOOGLE SCHOLAR, on the other hand, is an excellent example of the unified field theory.
-Not to mention what a few bucks in the pocket can do.
-They are certainly not organizing Committees and Task Forces to present Resolutions.
+GOOGLE is certainly not organizing Committees and Task Forces to present Resolutions.
 Google is just doing it.
 You can protest that it's not original, that it's not well-implemented, that we've done better all along.
 It doesn't matter, because we don't have a cluebird from hell what we're doing, so we are unable to explain to people that the same articles they are buying through Google Scholar are available for "free," as we refer to tax-supported resources, through their library Web pages.
 And who can blame our users, when we present balkanized and badly-configured pots of content here and there, and then preen that we did not "dumb down" the interface to the point where anyone could actually use it?...]

 Indexing Links